travis-ci/travis.rb/README.md

 * Add `travis console -x` to run a line of Ruby code with a valid session.
 * Add Ruby API for dealing with repository settings.
 * Improve `travis login` and `travis login --auto`.
 Add ability to load GitHub token from Keychain.
+* Only ask for GitHub two-factor auth token if two-factor auth is actually required.
 * Fix access right check for `travis caches`.

 **1.6.3** (November 27, 2013)